asimahmad/csv-tool-react-js/README.md

     4- run: json-server --watch db.json
     5- hit the [http://localhost:3000](http://localhost:3000) .
     6- run: npm start, it may asked to run the app on other port: hit yes, ( try this in the new terminal, don't suspend the previous terminal).
-    7- Initially, it would not be having data but if it have some try to reset it, then try to download the template.
+    7- Initially, it would not be having data but if it has some try to reset it, then try to download the template.
     8- After downloading the template, add some data into the csv file (or use the csv file that is provided in the repo named as: data.csv under root folder).
     9- Drag the file to the draggable section, and upload it.
     10- Check the data into the table.